MA in the History of Western Architecture (by Research)

 When you are offered a place at the University you will be notified of the student contract between the University and students on our courses of study.
 When you accept an offer of a place on the course at the University a legal contract is formed between you and the University on the basis of the student contract in your offer letter.
 Your offer letter and the student contract contain important information which you should read carefully before accepting an offer.
 Read the Student Contract.

-The MA does not offer systematic instruction in the facts; instead, the emphasis is on independent thought and research.
+The MA does not offer systematic instruction in factual knowledge; instead, the emphasis is on independent thought and research.

-At the heart of the Buckingham MA is the close working relationship between student and supervisor.
+At the heart of the Buckingham Master’s degree is the close working relationship between student and supervisor.
 While the final thesis must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not less than 25,000 words).
-Supervisors and students will meet frequently throughout the year, and not less than twice a term; and the supervisor shall always be the student’s primary contact for academic advice and support.

 The University’s Course Directors, students’ supervisors, and the Research Officer and Tutor for Graduate Students are available to discuss students’ post-graduation plans and how they may utilise most effectively the skills acquired during their studies.